-I experience joy listening to... perhaps better said, experiencing a wide range of music... and the same could be said about watching movies, favorite television shoes (OH the joy of Netflix) traveling, walking, exercise, cooking, the arts in all their forms.
+I enjoy listening to... perhaps better said, experiencing a wide range of music... and the same could be said about watching movies, favorite television shoes (OH the joy of Netflix) traveling, walking, exercise, cooking, and the arts in all their forms.

 And almost any moment, any season, experiencing the wonder of God's creation... like sunsets over Tennyson Bay in Door County Wisconsin?
 Joy floods my soul.
 Each sunset reminds me, yes this day is ending.
 But each sunset also holds the promise of God’s steadfast love and new mercies every morning.

 Wherever you are in life or on your spiritual journey, I’m delighted you found your way here.
 I'd love to hear from you... so if you'd like to contact me, click here.